cbell98/cbell98/README.md

 ### Hi there 👋

+About
+Colin Bell is a financial services professional with 15+ years of buy-side and sell-side experience in global markets.

+Colin was previously sales director at emerging market-focused brokerage houses Auerbach Grayson and Decker & Co where he led investment research trips throughout Asia, Latin America, Africa and the Middle East.
+Earlier, Colin was an analyst before becoming a partner at hedge fund Prince Street Capital Management where he acted as deputy portfolio manager and was part of the founding team.
+Prince Street was at the forefront of introducing frontier markets in Southeast Asia, the Subcontinent, the Middle East and Africa to institutional investors in the early 2000's.

 <!--
 **cbell98/cbell98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.